Attempted assassination of Jair Bolsonaro: Political context

 Brazil was going through a period of political polarization.
 In 2013, large popular demonstrations, known as the June Journeys, were the culmination of the crisis of political representation and awakened the politicization of a large part of the population, which reverberated in the 2014 presidential election.
 During this election period, tempers flared between Workers' Party (PT) supporters and anti-PT supporters, with the country's economic crisis as an aggravating factor.
 New political groups with different ideologies entered the debate, increasing the polarization.
 Social networks such as Facebook and Twitter contributed to increasing polarization.
 At the end of 2013, the right united around the issue of corruption.
 Those on the left focused on social programs and public services.
 As political parties began to put these issues front and center of their platforms, the left and right drifted further apart.
 In August 2016, the impeachment of Dilma Rousseff split the party lines, making the polarization even greater.

 Political scientist Glauco Peres da Silva, from Faculty of Philosophy, Languages and Human Sciences, University of São Paulo, in an interview from Nexo Journal, said 'in Brazil many years exist a political violence'.
 Bolsonaro used an aggressive discourse, but he was not the promoter of the widespread unwillingness to engage in dialog.
 According to the expert, it all started with the rivalry between the PT and the Brazilian Social Democracy Party (PSDB), which created jargon such as “coxinha” and “petralha”, and there was also society's inclination to lynch people rather than do justice.
-He lamented the way political disputes are viewed in Brazil, as if they weren illegitimate, as if there couldn't be a group with divergent beliefs as well as the attitude of delegitimizing opponents.
+He lamented the way political disputes are viewed in Brazil, as if they were illegitimate, as if there couldn't be a group with divergent beliefs as well as the attitude of delegitimizing opponents.
 However, he opined that the attack could be a great opportunity for the candidates to call for calm and for the entire political class to declare that violence is unacceptable..

 Despite the stabbing and the abrupt change of course in the candidate's campaign, who was prevented from taking to the streets and attending various events and debates, Jair Bolsonaro was the most voted candidate in the first round, on October 7, with 46.03% of the valid votes, ahead of Fernando Haddad (PT) with 29.28% of the votes.
 The two contested the second round on October 28, in which Bolsonaro was elected president with 55.13% of the valid votes, against Haddad's 44.87%.